-Some people wonder if the story of the Wampanoag and Pilgrims celebrating the first Thanksgiving is true.
+Some people wonder if the story of the Wampanoag and the Pilgrims celebrating the first Thanksgiving is true.
 Other people wonder why we keep eating the same foods every Thanksgiving.
-And I wonder why the potential for good relations between Native Americans and later Americans has still not been worked out, after all this time.
+And I wonder why the potential for good relations between Native Americans and American colonists has still not been worked out after all this time.

 The Story of the First Thanksgiving Dinner

 The story about the "first" Thanksgiving party in Massachusetts is true.
-Massachusetts Governor William Bradford, my direct ancestor six generations back, hosted that party.
+Massachusetts Governor William Bradford hosted that party.
 He left notes of it in his journal, as did one of his assistants, Edward Winslow.
 Winslow's journal entry below shows some of the preparations the Pilgrims went through.
 Here is the story.